zabbix/zabbix/src/go/plugins/mqtt/README.md

 The first two parameters broker and topic, broker URI can be empty, but the topic parameter is mandatory.
 The last two parameters username and password need to be provided only if required.

+Websocket connection is supported using "ws://" scheme.

+If the Zabbix agent 2 is running behind a http/https proxy then the following environment variables are used 'TP_PROXY', 'HTTPS_PROXY' and 'NO_PROXY', when this plugin establishes a connection.

+Although not supported, TLS encryption certificates can be used, by saving them in default locations.
+Example for ubuntu it is "/etc/ssl/certs/ directory".

 If broker URI is left empty the default value of "localhost" is used.
 If broker URI does not contain a scheme the default value of "tcp://" is used.
 If broker URI does not contain a port the default value of "1883" is used.